The Phrygian mode is used when you want to bring a Spanish vibe to your guitar solos, especially over m7 and 7alt chords.

 You can also think of the upper notes as extensions rather than lower notes.

-This means that you think of the Phrygian scale with this pattern:
+This means that you think of the Phrygian mode with this pattern:

 I prefer this way of thinking as it allows you to visualize the upper extensions over any chord you’re soloing over, but you can use either interval pattern so go with what’s easiest for you.

 Try both and see which fits better for you, then go forward with that interval system.

-When soloing over m7s, highlighting the b9 helps to bring out the Phrygian sound, which you’ll hear in the lick examples below.
+When soloing over m7s, highlighting the b9 helps to bring out the Phrygian sound, which you hear in the lick examples below.

-Now that you know how to build the Phrygian scale, take a look at how you apply this scale to a jazz guitar soloing situation.
+Now that you know how to build the Phrygian mode, take a look at how you apply this mode to a jazz guitar soloing situation.

 Phrygian is used to solo over a number of chords in the minor family.